HISTORY OF THE BLACK COUNTRY SOCIETY

 The Black Country Society welcomes new members.
 We offer a diverse range of activities including talks, lectures, planned visits and walks each year.
 There is something for everyone to enjoy through their interest of local and social history,

 The 'Blackcountryman' magazine is our flagship and if you prefer, you can sit in your most comfortable chair at home and be entertained, amazed and extend your knowledge from the published features and articles in the magazine.
 These features describe the extraordinary events, achievements, places and 'larger than life' characters of the Black Country.
 The magazine also contains the latest news about the society and its events, so you will always be up-to-date.

 "We live in the presence of History" Winston Churchill

 Please read this page on how and why the Black Country Society was established.

 The Society is unique as a 'Heritage' society in the UK and you can join easily online by visiting the Membership Page and paying with your card or through PayPal.

-We welcome all members both near an far who have a passion for the amazing history and actions of people from this area!
+We welcome all members both near and far who have a passion to find out more about the amazing history and character of people from this area!

 NEW BOOKS LAUNCHED

 Step back in time to the era of manufacturing.
 Each object in the book has been specially selected by the people of the Black Country to celebrate the remarkable history of our region.

 DID YOU KNOW - The Black Country has produced more England International footballers than any other area of the West Midlands!